 Of course, there is no single solution to this.

 No matter the number of causes or consequences, it is decisive to first acknowledge the problem and be aware of how it can affect you.
-There are people that already took action on large scales, constantly trying to combat the effects of global warming, but everything starts with a first change at an individual level.
+There are people that already took action on large scales, constantly trying to combat the effects of global warming, but everything starts with the first change at an individual level.
 Many famous people including actors (Arnold Schwarzenegger, Leonardo DiCaprio) musicians like Bon Jovi or Incubus, basketball players (Steve Nash), skaters as Tony Hawk, supported charities and foundations that help the environment.

-The Union of Concerned Scientists is helping advance science-based solutions for a healthy, safe and sustainable future and discussed some solutions.
+The Union of Concerned Scientists is helping advance science-based solutions for a healthy, safe, and sustainable future and discussed some solutions.

 Reusability Is The Key

 Boosting energy efficiency to power our homes and cities could save a great deal of energy and money if used in a more productive way.
-Also, one cannot emphasise enough how implementing renewable energy on a greater scale will help our environment.
+Also, one cannot emphasize enough how implementing renewable energy on a greater scale will help our environment.
 Being proven to reduce pollution, affordable, and create new jobs, solar panels, geothermal and eolian energy are extremely competent means to harvest energy with the least damage to our Earth.

 Low-Carbon and Zero-Carbon Technologies

-Developing low-carbon and zero-carbon technologies alongside with greening transportation and a drastic decrease in use of fossil fuel are essential to hinder the effects of climate change.
+Developing low-carbon and zero-carbon technologies alongside greening transportation and a drastic decrease in the use of fossil fuel are essential to hinder the effects of climate change.
 Key action steps include: not building any new coal-burning power plants, initiating a phased shutdown of coal plants starting with the oldest and dirtiest, and capturing and storing carbon emissions from power plants.
 There have been major breakthroughs in developing such technologies but there is still ongoing research to reach the best solution.